jocain/DATA-310-Midterm/index.md

 ## 2)	In the weatherHistory.csv data how many features are just nominal variables?

-### My Answer:
+### My Answer
 3; Of the variables listed below in the data set (Formatted Date, Summary, Precip Type,	Temperature, Apparent Temperature, Humidity, Wind Speed, Wind Bearing, Visibility, Loud Cover	Pressure, Daily Summary), only three are nominal (Summary, Precip Type, and Daily Summary).
 The rest are continuous.

-### Correct Answer:
+### Correct Answer
 3

-## 3) If we want to use all the unstandardized observations for 'Temperature (C)' and predict the Humidity, the resulting root mean squared error is (just copy the first 4 decimal places):
+## 3) If we want to use all the unstandardized observations for 'Temperature (C)' and predict the Humidity, the resulting root mean squared error is (just copy the first 4 decimal places)

 ### My Answer
 0.1514